-Cambridge Council comprises nine elected members - a Mayor and eight councillors representing two wards, Wembley and Coast.
+Cambridge Council comprises of nine elected members - a Mayor and eight councillors representing two wards, Wembley and Coast.

 The Mayor is elected directly by the community and holds office for a four-year term.
 Councillors are also elected for four-year terms with half of the councillors' terms concluding at each election.